BMSPQ/BMSPQ/README.md

-# Hi there! 👋 I'm Kruttibas
+# Hi there! 👋 I'm Kruttibash Panda

 I'm a **B.Tech Computer Science student** passionate about programming and building impactful projects. 🌱